geeksblabla/geeksblabla.com/blablas/ep161/index.md

 0:00:00 - Introduction and welcoming

-0:06:00 - Is Typescript the new javascript?
+0:06:00 - Is Typescript the new Javascript?

-0:10:00 - To start a new project in 2023-2024, which one is better, JavaScript or TypeScript?
+0:10:00 - Which is better for starting a new project in 2023-2024: JavaScript or TypeScript?

-0:19:00 - Are we just making the frontend complex with too many concepts?
+0:19:00 - Are we  making the front-end development too complex with too many concepts?

-0:32:00 - walking through some of the most important concepts in frontend: Hydration, islands, resumability
+0:32:00 - Walking through some of the most important concepts in frontend: Hydration, islands, resumability.

 1:16:00 - Are compilers the new frameworks?